 Make a housing for your controller.
 Document it according to the project documentation guidelines at the end of this page.

 First I thought of a few ideas.
 At first I played it safe and was going to make a guitar with buttons.
-But I decided to challenge myself to make an instrument that doesn’t quite exist yet.
+But as I mentioned above, I decided to challenge myself to make an instrument that doesn’t quite exist yet.

 I bought my materials, including some cool buttons, wire connectors (these are amazing – no soldering to your buttons!), and containers from where else, but the Container Store.
 Thanks to Nick, my classmate, for keeping it real and suggesting I just get an off the shelf container rather than make my own at this stage.